X-Men: Days of Future Past (2014)

 directed by Bryan Singer

 In recent years, superhero movies have become darker in tone.
 This is not necessarily bad, specially if the world the characters inhabit seems real, a place with tangible moral quandaries and consequences – Christopher Nolan’s The Dark Knight Trilogy (2005-2012) comes to mind.
-But then you also have stuff like Louis Leterrier’s mindless The Incredible Hulk (2008) and Zach Snyder’s abysmal Man of Steel (2013), perfect examples of a type of heavy-handedness that can be as lethal as kryptonite.
+But it’s a slippery slope.
+Go too serious and you’re left with a type of heavy-handedness that can be as lethal as kryptonite – in Nolan’s trilogy, I’d argue that the first installment, Batman Begins, is the more balanced of the three, while the second, The Dark Knight, goes too grim and ponderous.

 In any case, while I like fun superhero movies, I tend to gravitate more towards stories that resonate with the world we live in.
 And that brings me to the imperfect, but interesting, X-Men series.

 The first two outings, X-Men and X2: X-Men United (2003) were directed by Bryan Singer with a keen eye not only for action but also for humor and character development.
 Patrick Stewart and Ian McKellen immediately became memorable film adversaries (and later allies) as Charles Xavier (Professor X, leader of the X-Men) and Erik Lensherr (Magneto, founder of the extremist Brotherhood of Mutants).
 And Hugh Jackman became virtually inseparable from his Wolverine character – he has now played the role seven times.
-However, things took a turn for the worse with the next two outings, 2006’s shitty X-Men: The Last Stand and 2009’s shittier X-Men Origins: Wolverine, both made without Singer’s involvement and lacking any sort of emotional connection.
+However, things took a turn for the worse with the next two outings, 2006’s disappointing X-Men: The Last Stand and 2009’s even crappier X-Men Origins: Wolverine, both lacking any sort of emotional connection.

-Thankfully, Singer returned – albeit as producer – for 2011’s prequel X-Men: First Class, which introduced younger versions of Professor X (James McAvoy) and Magneto (Michael Fassbender) and the origins of their respective mutant groups.
-Back were the fun and the emotion, this time orchestrated by director Matthew Vaughn.
-I breathed a sigh of relief: The franchise seemed to have gotten back on its feet.
-And I’m happy to say that X-Men: Days of Future Past, the latest installment in the saga,is as good as they come.
+Then came 2011’s zippy prequel X-Men: First Class, which introduced younger versions of Professor X (James McAvoy) and Magneto (Michael Fassbender), and the origins of their respective mutant groups.
+The franchise seemed to have gotten back on its feet.
+And I’m happy to say that X-Men: Days of Future Past, the latest installment in the saga, is as good as they come.

 In the future, giant robots called Sentinels are exterminating any remaining mutants.
 Professor X, Magneto, Storm, Kitty Pryde, and a couple of other X-Men band together to send Wolverine’s consciousness back in time to the body of his younger self so he can attempt to change the moment when Mystique, a shape-shifting mutant, murdered the designer of the Sentinels and inadvertently precipitated the same future she hoped to avoid.
 Sounds convoluted, but trust me, it’s not (and besides, it’s time travel).